We share a vision of stability, security and prosperity with our family and neighbours across the Pacific.

 Will lending for this project be responsible, consistent with international obligations on debt sustainability and tailored to the country’s specific debt circumstances?

-Is ongoing maintenance and operations adequately considered?
+Are ongoing maintenance and operations adequately considered?

 Has long-term assistance for capacity building and policy reform been considered?

 Does this project embed a strong and consistent approach to safeguards protecting the environment, children, vulnerable and disadvantaged groups, displacement and resettlement, indigenous peoples and workplace health and safety?

 Is the project maximising the use and upskilling of local labour and the private sector?